 Source: Ian Robertson

-Most kilts are made of twill woven worsted wool, which creates a distinctive diagonal-weave pattern in the fabric.
-This kind of twill, when woven according to a particular sett or colour pattern, is called tartan.
+A traditional Scottish kilt is made from worsted wool with a twill structure.
+This creates a distinctive diagonal-weave pattern in the fabric.
+When woven in a particular sett or colour pattern is called tartan.

 That’s where we come in.
 As tartan virtuosos, we provide 3 different weights, all of which serve a different purpose.